AmieDD/ADDVulcan/Payload Modules/SpaceDB/README.md

 Our satellite's battery is low and is running out of battery fast.
 We have a short flyover window to transmit a patch or it'll be lost forever.
 The battery level is critical enough that even the task scheduling server has shutdown.
-Thankfully can be fixed without without any exploit knowledge by using the built in APIs provied by https://www.kubos.com.
+Thankfully this can be fixed without any exploit knowledge by using the built in APIs provided by https://www.kubos.com.
 Hopefully we can save this one!

 Note: When you're done planning, go to low power mode to wait for the next transmission window